-Tyntesfield is a National Trust property in Somerset.
+If you are after destinations inspiration, Tyntesfield House and Gardens is a National Trust property in North Somerset.
 Some people believe that Tyntesfield is in Bristol, as it is so close to the border.
-The large Victorian house has extensive gardens and parklands, which I visited last week.
+The large Victorian country house has extensive gardens and parklands, which I visited last week.

-After steering down the beautiful drive, members of staff greeted us to double-check our tickets.
-After parking up, we walked to the visitor’s entrance where the toilet block, shop and café can be found.
+On arrival, after steering down the beautiful drive, members of staff greeted us to double-check our tickets.
+After parking, we walked to the visitor’s entrance where the toilet block, shop and café can be found.
 Walking routes had been devised, and were colour coded, so you could easily follow them and the social distancing rules.

-The National Trust are also encouraging visitors to bring a picnic, and have places to picnic list.
+The National Trust are also encouraging visitors to bring a picnic and has places to sit and enjoy the surroundings.
 You can also bring your racket and balls, and play on the Victorian tennis court.

 Where is Tyntesfield House?

 Just a stone’s throw from Bristol is the Tyntesfield House and Gardens.
 As a National Trust member, and itching to discover further afield after months of lockdown, I planned an afternoon out.
-Tyntesfield is just under an hour’s drive from my home in Cardiff.
-The garden and estate were open, along with the shop, café and toilets, and the rain stayed away long enough for me to explore.
+For instance, Tyntesfield is just under an hour’s drive from my home in Cardiff.
+The garden and estate were open, along with the shop, café and toilets.
+Unfortunately, the Victorian gothic revival house was closed.
+But the rain stayed away long enough for me to explore.

 When was Tyntesfield House built?

 The location was used as a hunting lodge during the 16th Century, and a farmhouse until the early 19th Century.
-In the 1830s a Georgian mansion was built.
+So, in the 1830s a Georgian mansion was built.
 William Gibbs, who owned Tyntesfield after the house was built, significantly expanded and remodelled the residence.
 The Gibbs family owned the house until 2001.
-The National Trust purchased it in 2002, after a fundraising campaign to save it being sold for private interests.
+After that, The National Trust purchased it in 2002, after a fundraising campaign to save it from being sold for private interests.

 Tyntesfield and slavery

-William Gibbs made his fortune importing guano from Peru (if you’ve seen Ace Ventura, you know this is bat poo) and selling it in Europe and North America.
+William Gibbs made his fortune importing guano from Peru (if you’ve seen Ace Ventura, you know this is bat poo).
+He sold it in Europe and North America.
 It was mined by indentured Chinese labourers, in deplorable conditions.
-The profits made Gibbs one of the wealthiest non-noblemen in England.
+Above all, the profits made Gibbs one of the wealthiest non-noblemen in England.
 He primarily lived in London, but as Bristol’s port was where he did a lot of work, he required a residence in the area.

 Who built Tyntesfield House?